bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 22°
-- Mostly Cloudy
+- Clear
-- 68% humidity
+- 66% humidity
-- 12 mph wind
+- 14 mph wind
-- 66% cloud cover
+- 3% cloud cover
 - 33 AQI 🟩
 - 0.06 inches of snow in the past 24 hours
-- 0.03 inches of snow and 0.01 inches of rain expected in the next 48 hours
+- 0.24 inches of snow and 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>